happybono/SonataSmooth/README.md

 ### Results Aggregation & UI Update
 #### How it works
-After filtering, the results array is handed to AddItemsInBatches, which inserts items into listBox2 in chunks.
+After filtering, the results array is handed to `AddItemsInBatches`, which inserts items into listBox2 in chunks.
 This avoids freezing the UI and allows incremental progress updates.
 Finally, controls are reset.

 #### Principle
 Batch updates and progress reporting keep the UI responsive.
 A finally block ensures the progress bar always resets on completion or error.